 The best way to think of RAM is like a kitchen counter top.
-The chef (processor) does all his work on the countertop (RAM), with the ingredients (data) he has to hand from the fridge (Hard drive).
+The chef (processor) does all his work on the countertop (RAM), with the ingredients (data) he has to hand from the fridge (the hard drive).

 If you have a lot of counter space, the chef can work on preparing more things at once.
-If you don’t have enough counter space, the chef can’t work on as many tasks, he has to keep going back to the cupboard to get individual ingredients out… therefore his cooking slows down.
+If you don’t have enough counter space, the chef can’t work on as many tasks.
+He has to keep going back to the cupboard to get individual ingredients out – and therefore his cooking slows down.

-Some programs, like games or design software use a lot of RAM as they are constantly locating many files and data- much like some recipes call for a lot of ingredients.
+Some programs (such as games or design software) use a lot of RAM as they are constantly locating many files and data – much like some recipes call for a lot of ingredients.
 On a small counter it’s harder to fit all the ingredients on.

-On computer with less RAM, programs can slow down as they don’t have enough quick access to the vital data they need to function.
+On computer with less RAM, programs can slow down as they don’t have enough quick access to the vital data which they need to function.
 This is one of the reasons older computers appear to slow down when you put new programs on there.
-The RAM (amongst other things) required to run new programs is often higher generations progress
+The RAM (amongst other things) which is required to run new programs is often higher generations progress.

 How Memory Works

-Inside your computer, memory works alongside your system’s processor and storage (hard drive) to access and use data.
-For example, say you want to access data from a spreadsheet and perform some basic edits.
+Inside your computer, memory works alongside the system’s processor and storage (hard drive) to access and use data.
+For example, if you want to access data from a spreadsheet and perform some basic edits.
 Here’s what’s going on inside your system.

 Is RAM Different to Memory?

 RAM differs from standard computer storage as the information can be stored and accessed quickly from random locations.
-Because information is accessed randomly instead of sequentially like a CD or hard drive, the computer can get to and use the data far faster.
-Making it perfect for short term storage rather than long term.
+Because information is accessed randomly (instead of sequentially like a CD or hard drive), the computer can get to, and use, the data far faster.
+This makes it perfect for short term storage rather than long term.